-Explore the universally popular Headspace app from a designer's perspective in the next in the series of app teardowns.
+Explore the universally popular Headspace app from a designer's perspective in the next in the series of product reviews.

 Headspace is a mindfulness app that is focused on improving our digital health by providing digestible meditation sessions that fit right into busy lives.